 Romantic Cape Winelands Breakaway

 What are the essential elements needed for a romantic breakaway?
 Great views, intimate settings, good food, strawberries, chocolate, cheese and wine.
 The Cape Winelands are known for all of these things and more.
 During Easter the towns of Stellenbosch and Franschhoek are fairly quiet.
 The thousands of students who live in the area are all on holiday.
 Therefore the tasting rooms on the wine estates aren’t overrun, which means that you can enjoy the experience in relative exclusivity.
 The mountain peaks, clear skies, quaint little towns, good food, fine wine, breath-taking views and old world charm of the Cape Winelands makes it arguably the most romantic destination in South Africa.
 In Stellenbosch you can start the day off with a champagne brunch for 2 at JC Le Roux.
 Then head out for some wine tasting at any of the over 150 wine farms in the area.
 Stop off for a stroll and a couple of scoops of gelato in town.
 Finish the day off with dinner at the most intimate restaurant in the Cape Winelands, at Rust en Vrede.
-If this sounds like something you would enjoy, then check out our latest Cape Winelands and Stellenbosch packages.

 See the “Smoke that Thunders” at Victoria Falls